leeky1535/Projects/Bank App/Readme.md

 This is a simple Bank application with Java.

-The user can create a profile, deposit, withdraw from saving or current account.
+A customer can create an account, and deposit, withdraw from saving or current account.
 It tracks user and account profiles in a text file.